 A year later, their first release called Frontier was launched on July 30, 2015.
 A new platform was now available on which developers could create their own decentralized apps and smart contracts.

-Ether is the second largest cryptocurrency in the world and at one stage in 2017, it had a market capitalization of almost $38 billion.
+Ether is the second largest cryptocurrency in the world and at one stage in 2017, it had a market capitalization of almost $38 billion, although as of October 2019 the market cap stands at $18 billion.
 This interesting financial instrument has grown at an unbelievable pace!

-Ether Daily Chart (eToro) – A Portion of 2017 Price Action
+Ether Weekly Chart – A Portion of Price Action of the Last 3 Years

 As 2017 progressed, investors continued to satisfy their appetite for ethereum trading.
-By 31 December, the price of ether had risen to more than $725.0000.
+By 31 December, the price of ether had risen to more than $725.00, reaching $1370.
 The astronomical annual returns for 2017 measured upwards of 4800%!

 How to Trade Ethereum